Maggie's Private Studio FAQ's

 If the problem should occur later, go back to step 1, and repeat as necessary.

-- A: Ideally, one would practice several times a day for short periods.
+- A: No. Ideally, one would practice several times a day for short periods.
 Duration depends on the number of assignments.
 Typically, beginning students use 15 to 30 minutes, intermediate students use ½ to1 hour, and advanced students use an hour or more (total per day).

 - Note: With regard to practicing in general, keep in mind that a teacher has only 20% affect on a student’s progress.
 The remaining 80% is up to the student.